 Kids of all ages love learning about outer space!
 Whether you’re looking for a fun math activity to add to your space unit or you want to entertain your future astronaut with a quick prep activity, these free outer space pattern block mats are a perfect fit.

 Grab your copy below and then hop over and download our Outer Space Activity Pack, too!

 This post contains Amazon affiliate links.

-Prepping for the pattern block activity was as quick and simple as they come.
+Prepping for these mats was as quick and simple as they come.

 I printed the space pattern block mats (below) and then cut along the grey lines to separate the halves.
-(I included one color copy for preschoolers who are just beginning to recognize shapes plus a black and white version for more advanced mathematicians.)
+(Included in this download is one color copy for preschoolers who are just beginning to recognize shapes, plus a black and white version for more advanced mathematicians.)

 Building with Pattern Blocks

 Middle Brother has had plenty of practice building with pattern blocks.
 (They’re an incredibly entertaining quiet time activity!)
 He is still learning the names of each shape though, so we began by picking up one shape at a time.
 We talked about its unique characteristics (the number of sides, the number of corners, etc.) and then practiced saying its name.